tfpauly/privacy-proxy/draft-private-access-tokens.md

 ### Client-to-Mediator Request {#request-one}

-Issuance assumes that the Client and Mediator have a secure and Mediator-authenticated HTTPS connection.
-See {{sec-considerations}} for additional about this channel.
+The Client and Mediator MUST use a secure and Mediator-authenticated HTTPS connection.
+They MAY use mutual authentication or mechanisms such as TLS certificate pinning, to mitigate the risk of channel compromise; see
+{{sec-considerations}} for additional about this channel.

 Issuance begins by Clients hashing the TokenChallenge to produce a token input as message = SHA256(challenge), and then blinding message as follows: